Tuners are listed alphabetically by manufacturer

 we know very little about or that we're not sure merit a writeup.
 We have posted updated eBay sale price data in this section through August, 2011; data for "as is" or damaged tuners, or otherwise unrepresentative auctions, may be excluded.

-There were three different versions of the FT-11 and we have not figured out all of their similarities and differences.
+There were three different versions of the FT-11 (not counting the two different faceplate colors) and we have not figured out all of their similarities and differences.
 The FM-only FT-11, like other Magnum Dynalab tuners, has an analog-style tuning knob but uses varactor tuning (the equivalent of 4 gangs) rather than a mechanical tuning capacitor, MD's typical minimalist styling and a large digital frequency readout.
 With a single IF bandwidth and only 2 ceramic filters, the FT-11 needs some help in the

 selectivity department.
 Bill Ammons' amplified filter board, which would convert the 2 filters into 4, would be one possible solution.
 Our panelist Jim listened to two versions of the FT-11 and has this report: "The earlier version had what looks to be the same audio stage as the FT-101 and 101A.
 This includes the dated NE5532 op-amp.
 Both the FT-11 and FT-101 also use 4.7 µF output caps.
 It should not be surprising the the FT-11 sounds much like the FT-101 in stock form, with both having a rather recessed midrange.
 The bass isn't bad but there is a little too much treble.
 The ICs in the older version are an LM4500AM, the 5532 (which they painted over with red paint), and an LM1965N.
 The new version looks to get its audio from a larger IC.
 It uses the same LM1965N, but downstream there is a Philips TDA1578A chip instead.
 The newer version of the FT-11 has a vent on the top and much better-quality RCA output jacks, and is also sonically much more pleasant to listen to.
 The treble is just there without being in your face and the midrange gives a more realistic image between the speakers.
 In the photo, the old version has the blue board.
 You can see the 5322 op-amp to the right of the filters in the bottom right corner (the black square).
 There's a very straightforward mod that will really improve the sound: Replace the 5532 IC with a good bi-FET and put 5 µF or larger good coupling caps at the output."
 See how the two versions of the FT-11 sounded compared to other top tuners on our Shootouts page, and read our panelist David "A"'s Ricochet.
 The Stereo Club has a page on mods for the FT-11.
 The FT-11 usually sells for $125-200 on eBay, with a recent low of $109 in 8/11.[JR]

-The FM-only FT-101 is a very clean-sounding tuner with an analog-style tuning knob (despite using varactor tuning rather than a mechanical tuning capacitor) and a digital frequency readout.
+The FM-only, black or silver-faced FT-101 has an analog-style tuning knob (despite using varactor tuning rather than a mechanical tuning capacitor) and a digital frequency readout.
 It has the electronic equivalent of 4 gangs and 3 ceramic filters.
 Several of our contributors praise the FT-101's sound and our contributor Ed Hanlon suggests that a modified FT-101 might be an ideal choice for an audiophile/DXer.
 Its sensitivity is terrific, on a par with the top Kenwoods (except the 600T/917), Sansuis and Pioneers, but like most tuners it can use a filter mod for maximum selectivity.
 See how one FT-101 sounded compared to other top tuners on our Shootouts page, and read our panelist David "A"'s Ricochet.

 The FT-101 usually sells for $300-400 on eBay.